8.19. SSL/TLS Keywords

 The ssl_state keyword matches the state of the SSL connection.
 The possible states are client_hello, server_hello, client_keyx, server_keyx and unknown.
 You can specify several states with | (OR) to check for any of the specified states.

-Matches on the 32 bytes of the TLS random field.
+Matches on the 32 bytes of the TLS random field from the client hello or server hello records.

 tls.random; content:"|9b ce 7a 5e 57 5d 77 02 07 c2 9d be 24 01 cc f0 5d cd e1 d2 a5 86 9c 4a 3e ee 38 db 55 1a d9 bc|"; sid: 200074;)